InfinityChicken/LemLibOLD/docs/tutorials/2_configuration.md

 In the diagram, there are 3 tracking wheels: one vertical tracking wheel on the left with an offset of 4.6", one vertical tracking wheel on the right with an offset of 1.7", and one horizontal tracking wheel at the back with an offset of 4.5"

-The offset of a tracking wheel can be positive or negative, depending on whether its a vertical or horizontal wheel and where it is relative to the tracking center.
+The offset of a tracking wheel can be positive or negative, depending on whether it's a vertical or horizontal wheel and where it is relative to the tracking center.
 See the tables below:

 ###### Vertical Tracking Wheel